-- How does social media operate as a production technology in contemporary (factual) television production and how does it fit into the array of technologies used in productions?
+- How does social media operate as a technology in contemporary UK television production and how does it fit into the array of technologies used?

-- How does the deployment of social media affect production roles, skills and training of contemporary television workers?
+- How does the deployment of social media affect production roles, skills and training?

-- How does social media affect the work lives of those in contemporary television production?
+- How does social media affect the work lives of those in contemporary UK television production?

 The project was informed by two major surveys of Pact members carried out in 2016 and 2017.
 Completed by TV indies, the surveys found that social media is regarded as ‘the most significant technical and creative innovation challenge for television producers in the near future’.